 The emphasis of this fellowship is on applied research, highlighting research that does justice, such as research on justice-related issues, research with community-based organizations, and/or research in response to pressing social issues.
 Applicants should be able to state clearly the general purpose and specific objectives, what they propose to do, the significance related to social justice, the approach related to your academic area or the interdisciplinary approach, and what results or products you expect to be generated.
 Define clearly what roles you and your faculty mentor will have.
 Describe how you will conduct your social justice research project, discussing, for example, the methodologies, equipment, or resources that you will use to bring your endeavors to fruition.
 Explain the community or social impact this project may have, related to social justice.

 Social Justice Research Fellows and their mentors are responsible for working together to set mutual expectations, which they do through the application process, and through the Social Justice Research Fellowship Learning Agreement.
 Fellows and mentors are strongly encouraged to read over this webpage with learning objectives and effective practices for researchers.

-Fellows and their mentors are encouraged to exchange regular reports and feedback with each other, but only one formal progress report is required (see form below).
+Fellows and their mentors are encouraged to exchange regular reports and feedback with each other, but only one Mentored Research Progress Report

 If students want to obtain academic credit in conjunction with conducting this research, there are research courses designed to do so that fulfill the university's "engaged learning" requirement.
 Read here for more information.